Mr-DecodeBlock/DApp-Ether-swap-/README.md

  This Smart contract is about Ether Swap

-You will be able to Buy ans sell tokens
+You will be able to Buy and sell tokens

 ![Home page](https://github.com/chanceDira/EthSwap-Blockchain/blob/main/virtual/home.png)